Run surveys. Get insights. Unlock growth.

 That said, don’t be annoying - people hate it when a popup covers a whole screen and they can’t close it easily.

-If you want to try using exit surveys on your website, it's time to choose the best survey tool for the job.
-There are plenty of them on the market and some of them offer decent free packages.
+If you want to try using exit intent surveys on your website, it's time to choose the best survey tool for the job.
+Plenty of them are on the market, and some offer decent free packages.

-With Survicate's 10-day free trial, you'll get access to all Business plan features and up to 25 survey responses.
+You can, of course, try Survicate.
+With the 10-day free trial, you'll get access to all of the Best plan features and up to 25 survey responses.
 Sign up today!